AgoraIO-Community/BeautyAPI/Android/README.md

 **Run**
 - Use AndroidStudio to open the `Android` project and click Run.

---

 ## 3. Quick integration

-- Each beauty api can be integrated into your project separately
+- Each beauty API can be integrated into your project separately.

 ## SenseTime